AristaFederal/Newsletter/docs/draft.md

 # Welcome to the December 2025 Edition of the Arista Federal Newsletter!

-Welcome to the December 2025 Edition of the Arista Federal Newsletter!
 As we close out another impactful year, December gives us the perfect opportunity to reflect on the progress we’ve made together across the Federal and System Integrator community.
 From modernizing network architectures to advancing automation and strengthening security, your partnership has helped drive meaningful innovation across the missions we collectively support.

 This season also brings a chance to pause and appreciate the collaboration, trust, and shared commitment that have defined 2025.
 Whether through deployments, briefings, workshops, or long-term planning, we’re grateful for the continued opportunity to work alongside you.

 As we head into the holiday season and prepare for an exciting new year, the Arista Federal Team extends our warmest wishes to you and your families.
 May your holidays be safe, restful, and filled with connection and may 2026 bring new possibilities, new successes, and continued momentum for all of us.